RMPR/brows3rs/README.md

 ## Tasks

-22 March 2024
+19 April 2024
-- Organize code in lib/, src/ and test/ structure
+- Refactor function `find_artifacts_path` to reduce complexity
-- Use environment variables for minio access keys
+- Start the work on web interface
-- Implement a CLI tool to get full path to artifacts given a commit hash id
+- Given a link to artifacts, download all artifacts (similar to wget)